 How does the mindfulness of death inspire life?

-According to Buddhist teacher Geshe Kilsang Gyato the mindful consideration of death inspires a deeper reverence and appreciation for life: “I may die today is a non-deceptive thought because it originates in a universal truth.”
+According to Buddhist teacher Geshe Kelsang Gyato the mindful consideration of death inspires a deeper reverence and appreciation for life: “I may die today is a non-deceptive thought because it originates in a universal truth.”

 Deception is a pervasive form of malignancy within modern society.
 For example, a great deal of news media originates in a loathsome attempt to provoke fear, anxiety and a sense of panic.
 In other words, the news media is effectively a form of deception, manipulation, and exploitation.